KillerDonut159/stuylostandfound/README.md

 Released!!

-The python database has still yet to be implemented, but as of now we have a basic working version that can be updated daily (abeit, at a slower pace)
+The python database has still yet to be implemented, but as of now we have a basic working version that can be updated daily (albeit, at a slower pace)

 Roadmap:
 - Implement database into catalogues